RobKokochak/robks-personal-site/src/content/blog/justifying-automated-testing.md

 As I researched, I realized that this is a topic with a lot of layers, a lot of opinions, and a lot of unanswered questions.
 And that's probably why I found it frustrating in the first place.
 Because experts can be wrong, group-think exists, and pressure to write tests is high.
 And explaining testing is almost as difficult as writing the tests themselves.
+There's a lot more to this topic than what I've shared here, but hopefully this helps others looking for that justification that seems to be missing from a lot of the tutorials out there.